paroxp/rails-demo/README.md

 bin/rails server
 ```

 All done!
+Read the output provided by the application.
+It will mention URL your application can be accessed from and maybe some other potentially useful information.

 Enjoy your new, very simple, blog application!